syfly007/darknet/README.md

   * **0.60730 avg** - average loss (error) - **the lower, the better**

   When you see that average loss **0.xxxxxx avg** no longer decreases at many iterations then you should stop training.
 The final avgerage loss can be from `0.05` (for a small model and easy dataset) to `3.0` (for a big model and a difficult dataset).

-  Or if you train with flag `-map` then you will see mAP indicator `Last accuracy mAP@0.5 = 18.50%` in the console - this indicator is better than Loss, so train while mAP increases.

 2. Once training is stopped, you should take some of last `.weights`-files from `darknet\build\darknet\x64\backup` and choose the best of them: